Murder of Airi Kinoshita: Arrest and trial

-By 29 November, the police sought the arrest of José Manuel Torres Yake, a 33-year-old Japanese Peruvian who lived in an apartment in Hiroshima near where Kinoshita's body was found.
+By 29 November, the police sought the arrest of José Manuel Torres Yake, a 33-year-old Peruvian who lived in an apartment in Hiroshima near where Kinoshita's body was found.
 On 30 November, Japanese police arrested Torres at a relative's house in Suzuka, Mie Prefecture.

 Torres had illegally immigrated to Japan from Peru in April 2004 on a work visa using the false name Juan Carlos Pizarro Yagi and claiming to be 30-years-old, and relocated from Mie Prefecture to Hiroshima Prefecture in mid-2005.
 Japanese police discovered that Torres was wanted in Peru on multiple charges of child sexual abuse.

 Kinoshita's murder had attracted attention from the Japanese mass media, and her real name was reported before it was revealed that she had been sexually assaulted.
-On June 26, 2006, her father Kenichi said: Airi is not 'a Hiroshima first-grader'.
+On 26 June 2006, her father Kenichi said: "Airi is not 'a Hiroshima first-grader'.
 She lived here.
-It is all right to use her name., after which the media resumed reporting her real name.
+It is all right to use her name," after which the media resumed reporting her real name.

-On July 4, 2006, the Hiroshima District Court sentenced Torres to life imprisonment for sexually assaulting and killing the girl, citing his haphazardness.
+On 4 July 2006, the Hiroshima District Court sentenced Torres to life imprisonment for sexually assaulting and killing the girl, citing his haphazardness.
 He had dumped the girl's body close to his apartment.
 Prosecutors appealed against the leniency of the sentence, demanding the death penalty.
-On December 9, 2008, the Hiroshima High Court reversed and remanded the original verdict.
+On 9 December 2008, the Hiroshima High Court reversed and remanded the original verdict.
 However, the Supreme Court of Japan demanded that they continue his trial.
-The Hiroshima High Court upheld the life sentence, resulting in the end of his trial because they had not submitted an additional appeal by August 12, 2010.
+The Hiroshima High Court upheld the life sentence, resulting in the end of his trial because they had not submitted an additional appeal by 12 August 2010.